Tensegritics/ClojureDart/README.md

 Prerequisites: have Clojure and Flutter installed and on your path.

-Create a porject directory with its `deps.edn`
+Create a project directory with its `deps.edn`
 ``` shell
 mkdir hello
 cd hello